What use cases does AWS Managed Services solve?

 AWS Managed Services helps accelerate cloud adoption by defining a standardized operating environment and common application stack templates for use by both cloud-native and traditional workloads.
 AWS Managed Services fast-tracks cloud adoption by providing a turnkey service that augments or replaces your infrastructure management capability, and supports your existing operational processes.

-How do APN Partners and AWS Managed Services work together?
+How do AWS Partners and AWS Managed Services work together?

 AWS Managed Services offers AWS infrastructure operations management.
-Our partners are an important aspect of our service, helping customers migrate their traditional workloads to the cloud, developing and managing applications, and offering hybrid and multi-cloud.
-Customers can greatly benefit from our APN Consulting Partners’ deep industry-specific expertise.
-For customers who want a single vendor to manage both applications and AWS infrastructure, validated AWS Managed Service Providers deliver full-lifecycle support for applications, while AWS Managed Services manages ongoing infrastructure operations.
+Our partners are an important aspect of our service, helping you to migrate your traditional workloads to the cloud, developing and managing applications, and offering hybrid and multi-cloud.
+You can greatly benefit from our AWS Consulting Partners’ deep industry-specific expertise.
+If you want a single vendor to manage both applications and AWS infrastructure, validated AWS Managed Service Providers deliver full-lifecycle support for applications, while AWS Managed Services manages ongoing infrastructure operations.

 Will AWS Managed Services work with existing ITSMs?